sveljko/sveljko.github.io/_posts/2020-10-01-cpp_nonvirtual_dyn_disp.md

 dispatched functions.

-Once the groundwork is done, this is not much more work than adding a new virtual function and is scarecely anu more work than adding a new class.
+Once the groundwork is done, this is not much more work than adding a new virtual function and is scarecely any more work than adding a new class.

 ### Issues